 And from an educational track point of view, what I used was ‘A Cloud Guru’.
 More recently, ‘Skill Builder’ has become freely available.
 Udemy courses are really good.
 So there’s never been a better time to learn about the Cloud and AWS.
 And other Cloud Providers have similar educational materials.
 But the stuff that’s freely available now is just fantastic.

 Those certifications are obviously the AWS official certifications.
 And sometimes certifications get a bad rap.
 But I think those certs are brilliant.

 The thing I really like is that they have foundational white papers.
 There’s a white paper on well-architected.
-And there’s ‘secure by design’, principles of cloud and elasticity and ephemeral behavioural stuff.
-So there’s four or five core white papers that are worth reading.
-And you can tell the people who don’t understand those concepts, because everything is built upon them.
+And there’s ‘secure by design’, principles of cloud and elasticity, and ephemeral behavioural stuff.
+So there are four or five core white papers that are worth reading.
+And you can tell the people who don’t understand those concepts because everything is built upon them.
 If you attempt a certification, and you read those white papers, it’s still beneficial.
 The PDFs are free and you can download them.

 Get into some workshops

 The developer advocates and AWS have been great at codifying their getting started workshops.
-Workshops that were only available at re:Invent/conferences are now freely available on AWS.workshops.
+Workshops that were only available at re:Invent are now freely available on AWS.workshops.

-Once you’ve got your account set up, your multi factor authentication and budget set, do the serverless workshops.
+Once you’ve got your account set up, your multi-factor authentication, and your budget set, do the serverless workshops.
 They are a great way to get familiar with how to provision some of these things.
 And run some from the outset to see how you go.

 Tap into the Community

 The community is also good, with AWS heroes, community builders, and developer advocates.
 And it’s actually quite a small community.
 It’s a handful of people who are putting out good content.
 And it’s not that hard to track them down on Twitter.
 It’s worth tapping into that community.